Introduction to Evaluations

 The problem of generalizability is common to any impact evaluation that tests a specific intervention in a specific context.
 Properly designed and implemented randomized evaluations have the distinct advantage over other impact evaluation methods of ensuring that the estimate of an intervention’s impact in its original context is unbiased.

 Further, it is possible to design randomized evaluations to address generalizability.
 Randomized evaluations may test an intervention across different contexts, or test the replication of an evidence-based intervention in a new context.
 Combining a theory of change that describes the conditions necessary for an intervention to be successful with local knowledge of the conditions in each new context can also inform the replicability of an intervention and the development of more generalized policy lessons.
+Learn more about addressing generalizability.

 History of randomized evaluations